TheLocehiliosan/yadm/yadm.md

               that file in the repo's index.

               Upgrading will attempt to de-initialize and  re-initialize  your submodules.
-If  your  submodules  cannot be de-initialized, the upgrade will fail.
+If your submodules cannot be de-initialized, the up‐ grade will fail.
 The most common reason submodules will fail  to de-initialize  is  because they have local modifications.
-If you are willing to lose the local modifications to those submod- ules,  you  can  use the -f option with the "upgrade" command to force the de-initialization.
+If you are willing to lose the local modifications to those submodules, you  can  use  the -f option with the "upgrade" command to force the de-initialization.

               After running "yadm upgrade", you should run  "yadm  status"  to review  changes  which have been staged, and commit them to your repository.

-              You can read https://yadm.io/docs/upgrade_from_2 for more infor- mation.
+              You can read https://yadm.io/docs/upgrade_from_2 for more infor‐ mation.

        version